International Velvet (film): Production

 It was the first film shot in England financed by MGM since 1971.
+The head of MGM at the time was Richard Shepherd, who was former agent for Bryan Forbes.

 The majority of the countryside riding and home scenes were filmed in and around the Flete Estate in South Devon, including Mothecombe Beach and the nearby village of Holbeton.

 The Cross-Country riding sequences were filmed in the grounds of Burghley House near Stamford, Lincolnshire.

 Release

 International Velvet was released in New York and Los Angeles on July 19, 1978.

 Bryan Forbes's novelization of International Velvet was published to coincide with the film's release.